What Is an SPF Record?

 Spammers often attempt to send emails that appear to come from your domain, which is called spoofing.
-SPF helps message recipients know where emails from your domain should be coming from and that they aren’t spoofed.
+SPF helps message recipients know where emails from your domain should be coming from and that they're NOT spoofed.

-Most inbound systems today want to see all of these methods applied to an email as a means to prevent spoofing/phishing attacks and also to help legitimate email have better delivery rates.
-If you’re new to the email world or have yet to even add SPF to your outbound email campaigns, it’s imperative to create one.
+Most inbound systems today want to see all of these methods applied to an email as a means to prevent spoofing/phishing attacks and to help legitimate email have higher delivery rates.
+If you're new to the email world or have yet to even add SPF to your outbound email campaigns, it's imperative to create a record.

 SPF records work by providing a list of authorized IP addresses and senders for the domain that's sending the email.
 Now, when we say domain, we don't mean the friendly one that you'll see when you open your inbox.

-This domain is the MailFROM domain, and this domain will only be seen when you look at the headers of an email.
+This domain is the MailFROM domain, and it'll only be seen when you look at the headers of an email.
 This particular domain is much harder (not impossible) for spoofers to impersonate, which is why it was chosen for SPF.

 Basically, when an inbound server receives an email (this would be the recipient of the email), that server looks for this MailFROM domain.
 Once it finds this domain, it performs a DNS lookup to get a TXT record for that domain that starts with v=spf1.
 Inside this record is the list of trusted IP addresses and senders.
 An example is provided below: